unitedastronomer/E1-572G-Hackintosh/README.md

 ### What's not working?

 - AirDrop, and other Airport related features.
-	- If you need those features, replace to **BCM94360HMB**, and stay on Big Sur — most airport features does not properly work on this card starting Monterey.
+	- If you need those features, replace to **BCM94360HMB**, and stay on Big Sur — most airport features does not work on this card starting Monterey.
 		- This machine uses mPCIe slot for the WiFi Card
 - Playing DRM content
-	- Broken on any non-mac Intel iGPUs.
 	- To work-around this, use a chromium-based browser or Firefox.
-- Bluetooth (on macOS Monterey and newer)
+- Bluetooth (Atheros; on macOS Monterey and newer)
-	- Apple rewrote the macOS' Bluetooth stack in Monterey.  `Ath3KBT.kext` has been abandoned by its author, and thus was not updated to accomodate those changes.
 	- To work-around this, use a USB Bluetooth dongle with Broadcom/CSR chip such as ASUS BT400 and TP Link UB400.
 - Lid Wake (from sleep)
-	- Requires keyboard intervention.
+	- Wake through keyboard press works just fine.
 - USB Wake
-	- Wake from USB keyboard does not work due to 06D Patch.
+	- Wake from USB Mouse/keyboard does not work due to 06D Patch.
 - Fan reading
 	- VirtualSMC does not support fan reading on ENE ECs.
+- Automatic Sleep on critical battery level
+	- To work-around this, use [this app](https://github.com/HsOjo/SleeperX).
 - Hibernation[.](https://github.com/acidanthera/bugtracker/issues/386#issuecomment-503042790)

 # Preparation